 Hordas y Valbuena also discussed treatment for these types of afflictions.
 He wrote that the most crucial aspect when treating moral cholera was that sufferers maintained a “blind trust in [their] doctor and that [the doctor] knows the patient very well.”
 He then prescribed a treatment to match the type of personality of the patient.
 First, those he described as willing to listen to reason should be convinced to go to the countryside for distraction, leading them to “believe that the best way to keep from cholera is to do exercise outdoors.”
 A particular diet would have been enough for this group.

-Second, for those he described as too stubborn to listen, Hordas y Valbuena said that he usually put "with great pageantry and ostentation a magnificent [and quite inconsequential, of course] internal and external curative plan [...] making them see that the disease was progressing well, and that it would have a happy ending by sweating it out."
+Second, for those he described as too stubborn to be reassured, Hordas y Valbuena said that he usually put “with great pageantry and ostentation a magnificent — and quite inconsequential, of course — internal and external curative plan […] making them see that the disease was progressing well, and that it would have a happy ending by sweating it out.”
 He would also give them a prescription for emulsionis amygdal (almond emulsion), syrupi gummi Arabic (gum syrup), or extracti opii (opium extract), the last of which suggests a calming purpose.
 By the end, he wrote, patients were usually delighted that they had survived their (perceived) cholera.
 That was probably the opium talking.

-Two things stand out in Hordas y Valbuena's description and treatment of moral cholera: one, the understanding of a psychosomatic manifestation of cholera; and two, the use of the placebo effect to address it.
+Two things stand out in Hordas y Valbuena’s description and treatment of moral cholera: the understanding of a psychosomatic manifestation of cholera and the use of the placebo effect to address it.
 The physician understood that moral cholera was the product of an active imagination and autosuggestion from his patients.
-His recommendations for treating moral cholera also aimed at convincing the patient of the treatment's quality; namely, he emphasized the treatment using "big pageantry" while carrying out a curative plan.
-Interestingly, Hordas y Valuena understood the role of the doctor in this process as well.
+Hordas y Valuena understood the role of the doctor in this process.
 He stressed that patients must trust their doctors, and physicians must know their patients, as talking to them was an essential part of the treatment.

 Forbes Winslow's Take

 Cholera epidemics brought special attention from doctors in several countries in the middle of the nineteenth century.
-Among several writings, one short book is called The Cholera Considered Psychologically by British physician Forbes Winslow, published in 1849.
-Winslow was a physician who specialized in insanity and had studied at Middlesex Hospital under Charles Bell, who is credited for discovering the difference between sensory nerves and motor nerves in the spinal cord.
+Among several writings, there is one short book titled The Cholera Considered Psychologically by British physician Forbes Winslow, published in 1849.
+Winslow specialized in insanity and had studied at Middlesex Hospital under Charles Bell, who is credited for discovering the difference between sensory nerves and motor nerves in the spinal cord.

-However, if fear was present, he continued, then the disease would manifest itself for sure. "'Fear is the predisposing cause of [the] plague.'
-The same remark holds true with reference to typhus fever, small-pox, and diseases which have a malarious origin," he wrote.
-If the person's mind was exposed to any "depressing cause," this could predispose them to get the disease.
+However, if fear was present —he continued— the disease would manifest itself for sure. “‘Fear is the predisposing cause of [the] plague.’
+The same remark holds true with reference to typhus fever, small-pox, and diseases which have a malarious origin,” he wrote.
+If the person’s mind was exposed to any “depressing cause,” this could predispose them to get the disease.

 Winslow also mentioned that the constant publication of reports and number of deaths was a harmful influence